-Purpose: STFD#8 will follow the Louisiana Code of Governmental Ethics with the following overarching goals in mind:
+Purpose: St. Tammany Parish Fire District No. 8 will follow the Louisiana Code of Governmental Ethics with the following overarching goals in mind:

-- To ensure public confidence in the integrity of STFD#8. - To ensure the independence and impartiality of Board Members and District Employees. - To ensure that governmental decisions and policy are made in the proper channel of the government structure - To ensure that District Board Member appointment and District Employment are not used for private gain.
+- To ensure that governmental decisions and policy are made in the proper channel of the government structure - To ensure that District Board Member appointment and District Employment are not used for private gain.